meTokens/meTokens-core/README.md

 ### Current test status

 ```
-➜  meTokens-core git:(main) ✗ npx hardhat test
+➜  meTokens-core git:(feat/migration) yarn test
+yarn run v1.22.10
+warning ../../../package.json: No license field
+$ hardhat test
+Compiling 51 files with 0.8.0
+Generating typings for: 51 artifacts in dir: artifacts/types for target: ethers-v5
+Successfully generated 92 typings!
+Compilation finished successfully

   MeTokenFactory.sol
     ✓ create()

   UniswapSingleTransferFactory.sol
-    1) "before all" hook for ""
+    ✓

   SingleAssetFactory.sol
-    2) "before all" hook in "SingleAssetFactory.sol"
+    create()
+      ✓ Creates a new vault
+      ✓ Emits Create(address)

+  Fees.sol
+    setMintFee()
+      ✓ Returns correct value of fee
+      ✓ Non-owner cannot set fee
+      ✓ Cannot set fee to the same fee
+      ✓ Cannot set fee above the fee max
+      ✓ Sets fee to the new value
+      ✓ Emits SetMintFee(rate)

   Foundry.sol
-    3) "before all" hook in "Foundry.sol"
+    mint()
+      ✓ Should do something
+    burn()
+      ✓ Should do something

   Hub.sol
+    ✓ initialize()
-    ✓ Create new hub
+    ✓ register()
-    ✓ Register new hub
+    ✓ deactivate()

   CurveRegistry.sol
     register()
-(node:114516) UnhandledPromiseRejectionWarning: Error: BancorZeroValueSet contains unresolved libraries.
-You must deploy and link the following libraries before you can deploy a new version of BancorZeroValueSet
-      4) Reverts when the curve name is already chosen
-      5) Emits RegisterCurve()
-      6) Returns uint256
+      ✓ Emits register() (95ms)
     deactivate()
-      7) Reverts from an invalid ID
+      ✓ Reverts when deactivating an inactive curve (87ms)
-      ✓ Emits Deactivate(id) when successful
+      ✓ Emits Deactivate(id) when successful (212ms)
-      ✓ Sets active to false
+      ✓ Sets active to from true to false (253ms)
-    getCount()
-      8) Should start at 0
-      9) Should increment to 1 after register()
     isActive()
-      10) Should return false for invalid ID
+      ✓ Return false for invalid curve address (81ms)
-      11) Should return true for an active ID
+      ✓ Return true for an active ID (118ms)

   MeTokenRegistry.sol
-    12) "before all" hook in "MeTokenRegistry.sol"
+    register()
+      ✓ User can create a meToken with no collateral (225ms)
+      ✓ User can create a meToken with 100 DAI as collateral (732ms)
+    transferOwnership()
+      ✓ Fails if not owner (43ms)
+      ✓ Emits TransferOwnership() (115ms)
+    isOwner()
+      ✓ Returns false for address(0)
+      ✓ Returns true for a meToken issuer
+    balancePool
+      ✓ Fails if not foundry
+      ✓ incrementBalancePooled()
+      ✓ incrementBalanceLocked()

   VaultRegistry.sol
-    13) "before all" hook in "VaultRegistry.sol"

-  Updater.sol
-    initUpdate()
-      14) Expect _startTime revert when out of range
-      15) Expect _duration revert when out of range
+    approve()
+      ✓ Vault is not yet approved (75ms)
+      ✓ Emits Approve(address) (103ms)
+    register()
+      ✓ Reverts when called by unapproved factory
+      ✓ Emits Register(address) (243ms)
+    unapprove()
+      ✓ Revert if not yet approved (71ms)
+      ✓ Emits Unapprove(address) (149ms)
+    isActive()
+      ✓ Return false for inactive/nonexistent vault (65ms)
+      ✓ register Revert if not yet approved (78ms)
+      ✓ Return true for active vault (122ms)

   SingleAsset.sol